 |TWA-REL||NIOSH||0.016 ppm||8 Hours||Worker|

 |Chronic REL||CA EPA||0.0024 ppm||Continual||Public|

-Testing/sampling for formaldehyde can be done on workers, materials and the indoor air, as prescribed by the particular situation.
-Since formaldehyde is naturally produces, any sampling should include an outdoor reference sample.
+Testing/sampling for formaldehyde can be done on workers, materials, and the indoor air, as prescribed by the particular situation.
+Since formaldehyde is naturally produced, any sampling should include an outdoor reference sample.
 An Industrial Hygienist is well equipped to perform such testing and sampling.
 The next step requires an experienced professional to interpret and explain the results and their ramifications in a meaningful way.
-That’s what an industrial hygienists does.
+That’s what industrial hygienists do.

-Our primary service areas for Formaldehyde Sampling/Testing and Consulting are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Formaldehyde Exposure in the Workplace Sampling/Testing and Consulting are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.